 Although heat is part of the name, you can use a heat pump for cooling.
-It works by shifting heat instead of creating it (the way a furnace does) which is why it is used as a dual function system.
-It's true that heat pumps can be very efficient, although most air conditioners are similar in terms of energy efficiency.
-Just examine these two luxury level units from Lennox.
+It works by shifting heat instead of generating it (the way a furnace does) which is why it is used as a dual function unit.
+It's true that heat pumps can be very efficient, although most air conditioners are similar in terms of their efficiency.
+Just examine these two luxury level systems from Lennox.

 XC25 Air Conditioner

 XP25 Heat Pump

 up to 23.5 SEER

 up to 10.2 HSPF

 ENERGY STAR® Qualified

 SEER is an efficiency scale for air conditioners, and the larger the number, the cheaper it is to operate.
 The difference between 23.5 and 26 is not crazy though, and the efficiency differs depending on the model.
 On the other hand, HSPF is another scale that stands for "heating seasonal performance factor" and is unique to heat pumps.
 It tells you how efficient the unit is at heating.
 You can tell from these examples by looking at the SEER rating, air conditioners are almost equal, if not superior depending on the model you choose.
 The largest difference between them is that heat pumps can also heat your home while an AC cannot.